 - The home is your primary residence.

-- You are able to pay insurance, property taxes, and other home-related expenses
+- You are able to continue to pay insurance, property taxes, and other home-related expenses.

 Final Word on Reverse Mortgages